 In January 2003, President Mwai Kibaki introduced a free primary education scheme, promising broad investment across the sector.
-Some 14 years on, we know there’s still a desperate need for well constructed classrooms in countless schools in the Coastal Province; our Trustee Ru Hartwell, is working with over 100 of them.
+Some 14 years on, we know there’s still a desperate need for well constructed classrooms in countless schools in the Coast Province; our Trustee Ru Hartwell, is working with over 100 of them.

 You only need to take a look at this picture of the classroom at Kadenguni School in Bore to get an idea of its fragile, volatile state.
 Do bear in mind, these students are grateful to have any sort of building at all.